HarrisonScarfone/StudentProjectDatabase/README.md

 6. VSCode Ruby

 ### Ensure You Have the Correct Version of Ruby

+> :warning: **If you have not done something like this before**: Take it slow and make sure you follow the directions.
+It can be challenging to undo installation of programming languages on your computer (*looking at you windows*) if you do something incorrectly.
+Just stick to the instructions and you'll be fine!

 The version of Ruby we are using can be found in the `.ruby-version` file at the top level in the cloned directory.
 Assuming you cloned the directory with the steps above, you can check the contents by opening the file `.ruby-version` or if you named your folder `src`, you can use the command shown below.

 ```bash